tomasz-rozanski/vagrant-story-autosplitter/README.md

  - splits when BossHP == 0 (including some mini-bosses)
  - starts the timer when the game starts (New Game, New Game+)
  - resets the timer when you get back to the title screen
- - handles multi-enemy fights in any order (Duane, Grissom, Tieger and Neesa)
+ - handles multi-enemy fights in any kill order (Duane, Grissom, Tieger and Neesa)

-Reqiurements:
+Requirements:
  - [Live Split](https://github.com/LiveSplit/LiveSplit) with [emu-help](https://github.com/Jujstme/emu-help) component installed